cottsay/buildfarm_deployment/README.md

 To give access to your private repo you will need to authenticate.

-The below example has setup the config repo with token access.
-And embedded the token in the below URLs.
+The below example has set up the config repo with token access and embedded the token in the below URLs.
 Keep this token secret!

 ### Updating values